clreda/NORDic/paper/paper.md

 ## Automated identification of disease-related Boolean networks

-Most prior works about building Boolean networks assume the existence of either a Prior Knowledge Network (PKN) --that is, a preselected set of known regulatory interactions among genes of interest-- and/or a set of perturbation experiments, where the gene activity of a subset of genes is measured after a single gene perturbation.
-Those works then propose approaches to infer in an automated way a Boolean network based on these data (e.g., PROFILE [@Beal2021], or BoolNet
+Most prior works about building Boolean networks assume the existence of a preselected set of known regulatory interactions and/or a set of perturbation experiments, where the gene activity of a subset of genes is measured after a single gene perturbation, for a group of genes of interest.
-[@Mussel2010]), by studying gene activity correlations (ARACNE [@Margolin2006], *parmigene* [@Sales2011]), or through answer-set programming, having converted experimental measures into a set of Boolean constraints (BoneSiS [@Chevalier2019], Re:IN [@Yordanov2016]).
 However, for rare diseases for instance, pinpointing a subset of genes of interest is already a difficult task by itself.

-One approach, called CasQ [@Aghamiri2020], has specifically proposed a direct, automated conversion from regulatory maps in the MINERVA database [@Gawron2016] to
-Boolean networks.
-However, not only does this method need the definition of prior regulatory maps, but it also relies on automatically assigning gene regulatory functions based on the regulators of each gene according to the map.
-This automated procedure asserts that a given gene is considered active if and only if every one of its reported activatory regulators is active, and all of its inhibitory regulators are inactive.
-However, since this choice does not take into account dynamical information from experiments, resulting regulatory functions might impact the quality of gene activity predictions.

 Moreover, there exist two hurdles to building Boolean networks which are specific to the Boolean framework.
 First, gene activity data must be binarized, meaning that one has to decide when a given gene is considered active or inactive in each sample.
 Such a process leads to an unavoidable loss of information.
 In order to avoid bias in the inference process, this step should be